namnamir/threat-hunting/Hunting-Ideas/hunting-index.md

 - Getdomaincontroller With Powershell Script Block
 - Getdomaingroup With Powershell
 - Getdomaingroup With Powershell Script Block
+- Get-Domaintrust With Powershell
+- Get-Domaintrust With Powershell Script Block
+- Get-Foresttrust With Powershell
+- Get-Foresttrust With Powershell Script Block
 - Getlocaluser With Powershell
 - Getlocaluser With Powershell Script Block
 - Getnettcpconnection With Powershell